Prepare your environment

 Kintone is accessed through a web browser.

-Use any of the desktop browsers listed on this page for this tutorial.
+Use any of the desktop browsers listed on the Supported Web Browsers page of the Kintone Help for this tutorial.

 A Text Editor